framework

 ┌ Warning: Found `resolution` in the theme when creating a `Scene`.
 The `resolution` keyword for `Scene`s and `Figure`s has been deprecated.
 Use `Figure(; size = ...` or `Scene(; size = ...)` instead, which better reflects that this is a unitless size and not a pixel resolution.
 The key could also come from `set_theme!` calls or related theming functions.

-Second, let’s compute the convexhull of points projected on the horizontal plane:
+Second, let’s compute the convexhull of the Shadow of all points on the xy plane:

 chull = convexhull(points)